-- Glide the device downwards and backwards along the hard palate with a continuous, but gentile push until a definitive resistance is felt.
-(Figure 2) - WARNING: Do not apply excessive force on the device during insertion.
+device during insertion.
 It is not necessary to insert your fingers or thumbs into the oral cavity of the patient during insertion of the device.
-If there is resistance during insertion, a 'jaw thrust' and slight rotation of the device is recommended. - At this point, the tip of the device should be located into the upper esophageal opening and the cuff should be located against the laryngeal framework.
+If there is resistance during insertion, a 'jaw thrust' and slight rotation of the device is recommended.

+- At this point, the tip of the device should be located into the upper esophageal opening and the cuff should be located against the laryngeal framework.
 The incisors should be resting on the integrated bite block.
 (Figure 3) - Confirm proper position by auscultation of epigastrium and chest and observing physiologic changes.
 Waveform capnography is not required though strongly recommended for ongoing ventilation and perfusion assessment. - Preload NG tube in the side port after I-gel is in place, advance to appropriate position, apply suction to decompress the stomach.
 (Figure 4) - Secure the tube with strap provided.
 (Figure 5)

-Approved 11/7/2018, Effective 2/1/19, replaces all prior versions PROTOCOL 2E.1: Supraglottic Airways - Adult & Pediatric, cont.
+Approved 9/11/2019, Effective 1/15/20, replaces all prior versions PROTOCOL 2E: Supraglottic Airways - Adult & Pediatric, cont.